ludat/conferer/docs/fromConfig/file.md

 So if you have `FILE_EXTENSION=jpg` and cli arg `--file=someFile.png`, the file will be read as `someFile.jpg` since `"file.extension"` is more specific than `"file"`.
-This may change in the future but that's the current behavior, if enough people find this confusing I may change it.
+This may change in the future but that's the current behavior, if enough people find this confusing we may change it.

 ### `extension :: String`